Angular Signal Forms Part 1: Getting Started with the Basics

 To see how the submission state actually changes, we can use it in our template to provide better user feedback.

-When submitting the form we can now see that the value of the submitting()
+When submitting the form we can now see that the value of the submitting() signal switches to true as long as the form data is being submitted via our fake service.

-After the asynchronous operation is complete, it switches back to false
+After the asynchronous operation is complete, it switches back to false.

-<form (submit)="submitForm($event)">
+<form [formRoot]="registrationForm">

 <!-- ... -->